ShobiStassen/PARC/README.md

 # PARC
 PARC, “phenotyping by accelerated refined community-partitioning” - is a fast, automated, combinatorial  graph-based clustering approach that integrates hierarchical graph construction (HNSW) and data-driven graph-pruning with the new Leiden community-detection algorithm.
 [PARC:ultrafast and accurate clustering of phenotypic data of millions of single cells](https://academic.oup.com/bioinformatics/article/36/9/2778/5714737).

+Check out **[Readthedocs](https://parc.readthedocs.io/en/latest/index.html)** for An [installation guide](https://parc.readthedocs.io/en/latest/Installation.html), [examples](https://parc.readthedocs.io/en/latest/Examples.html) on different data and [tutorials](https://parc.readthedocs.io/en/latest/Notebook-covid19.html).

-:eight_spoked_asterisk: PARC forms the clustering basis for our new Trajectory Inference (TI) method [VIA](https://github.com/ShobiStassen/VIA).
-VIA is a single-cell Trajectory Inference method that offers topology construction and visualization, pseudotimes, automated prediction of terminal cell fates and temporal gene dynamics along detected lineages.
-VIA can also be used to topologically visualize the graph-based connectivity of clusters found by PARC in a non-TI context.
+:eight_spoked_asterisk: **PARC** forms the clustering basis for our new Trajectory Inference (TI) method **VIA** available on [Github](https://github.com/ShobiStassen/VIA) or [readthedocs](https://parc.readthedocs.io/en/latest/index.html).
+VIA is a single-cell TI method that offers topology construction and visualization, pseudotimes, automated prediction of terminal cell fates and temporal gene dynamics along detected lineages.

-An [installation guide](https://parc.readthedocs.io/en/latest/Installation.html), [examples](https://parc.readthedocs.io/en/latest/Examples.html) on different data and [tutorials](https://parc.readthedocs.io/en/latest/Notebook-covid19.html) are available.
+**VIA can also be used to topologically visualize the graph-based connectivity of clusters found by PARC in a non-TI context.**

 ### Installation
 **Using pip**